Build and Sequence Animations in PowerPoint 2013 and 2010

-Animation is a fine art that lets you illustrate a concept using movement.
+Animation is movement and a fine art at the same time -- using animation's powerful capabilities of attracting attention, you can effectively illustrate a concept, a process, or anything else.
 However there's a thin dividing line between mere movement and utter confusion.
-Imagine a classroom where a teacher moves around the room explaining a concept -- as he or she moves, the eye of the students follows him or her.
-There is a clear focus in the room, and the subject of that focus is the teacher.
-Now imagine another situation where the teacher and all the students in the room start moving in disparate directions just for the sake of movement -- at this point of time, the movement has given way to chaos.
+Imagine a training session where the presenter moves around the room explaining a concept -- as he or she moves, the eye of the audience members follows him or her.
+There is a clear focus in the room, and the subject of that focus is the presenter.
+Now imagine another situation where the presenter and all the audience members in the room start moving in disparate directions just for the sake of movement -- at this point of time, the movement has given way to chaos.
 The distinction between movement and chaos works similarly on PowerPoint slides -- at any point of time, movement needs to have focus and direction, and more importantly, a reason to move!

 This balance between focus and direction can be achieved with two similar concepts used in animation -- these are build and sequence.
 Here's a single line description for both these concepts in relation to PowerPoint slides:

 - Build is a series of animations that happen one after the other.

 - Sequence is the order in which they animate.

 These twin concepts of build and sequence are more abstract than something that can be shown as a tutorial where you are asked to choose some options -- such abstract concepts are better explained using examples rather than a typical tutorial -- having said that, we assume you know basic animation concepts such as adding an animation, types of animation, animation events, animation speed, animation delay, and the animation timeline.

 Look at the online presentation below -- this is a clip we embedded from YouTube -- you might find that this slide uses animation to introduce all slide objects at the same time.